 Understeer (the Announcer guys call this “push”) is the condition where the front tires lose adhesion while the rear tires remain in contact with the pavement.
 The car tends to travel straight ahead, even though the driver is turning the wheel.

-You will also hear the announcers talk about the vehicle changing from under to over steer, or vice versa, as the vehicle is moving through the corner.
+You will also hear the announcers talk about the vehicle changing from under to oversteer, or vice versa, as the car is moving through the corner.
 As mentioned above the driver will be in the 1320-foot turn for about 4 seconds, and moving about 160 feet in a half of a second, with a car changing from understeer to understeer, and that can create some exciting driving.

 Enjoy the race!